-Buying a house is a major investment.
-Not only is it something you potentially pay for over the course of decades, it also comes with the need for some major upfront cash.
-While you don’t have to pay your real estate agent when you’re buying a house, most home loans require you to pay some type of down payment.
+Buying a home is a major investment.
+Not only is it something you potentially pay for over the course of decades, but it also comes with the need for some major upfront cash.
+While you don’t have to pay your real estate agent when you buy a home, most home loans require you to pay some type of down payment.

-But what other costs come with buying a house?
+But what other costs come with home buying?

 Closing costs — and they can really add up.
-While closing costs may not make you change your mind about buying a home, they should be in your thoughts so that you can prepare yourself both financially and strategically when putting in a home offer.
+While they may not make you change your mind about buying a home, they should be in your thoughts.
+That way, you can prepare yourself both financially and strategically when putting in a home offer.

-Here’s everything you need to know about closing costs in order to avoid any last minute surprises.
+Here’s everything you need to know about mortgage closing costs to avoid any last-minute surprises.

 Closing costs are paid at the time of settlement when a real estate property is being purchased.
 They’re an accumulation of various fees paid to multiple parties, oftentimes for services rendered leading up to the transaction.
 They can be paid either by the buyer or the seller (or sometimes, both).